Global Scholars Hall

 First Year Focus

-Freshmen living in Global Scholars Hall, a coed hall, will select one of the following First-Year Focus courses: Roots of Contemporary Issues (History 105) or English 101.
-Classes in this hall provide options appropriate for all majors.
+Freshmen living in Global Scholars Hall, a coed hall, will select one of the following First-Year Focus courses: Roots of Contemporary Issues [ROOT] or Contemporary Ethnic Studies 101: Introduction to Comparative Ethnic Studies [DIVR].
+These courses are shared with neighboring Northside Hall.

 - Floor Plans